benjbuch/octo_waffle/part_01-basic_interactions.md

   - *Description*, a brief summary,
-  - *Usage*, showing all arguments (variables and parameters) along with their default values, where `...` represents any abitrary number of comma-separated (unquoted) arguments,
+  - *Usage*, showing all arguments (variables and parameters) along with their default values, where `...` represents any arbitrary number of comma-separated (unquoted) arguments,
   - *Arguments*, explicitly describing each argument and the data type expected,